7 day Chiang Mai itinerary: Best things to see and do in Chiang Mai, Thailand

 Wat Phra Lat

 From here, you can choose to go back down to the start of the trail, or continue the hike up to Wat Doi Suthep.
-This second part of the trail is the most challenging and is very steep in places.
-The trail is not well marked and can be difficult to find without a map, so plan ahead.

 Wat Doi Suthep

 From Wat Doi Suthep, there are many taxis waiting to take you back down to Chiang Mai city.
-You can also take a taxi tour from here to explore more of the Doi Suthep area, including the Bubbing Palace, Hmong hill tribe village and Doi Suthep peak.
+However, if you want to extend your day, you can also take a taxi tour to explore the area around Doi Suthep peak.

 Day 6: Have fun at Bua Tong waterfall (sticky waterfall)